truist/reveal.js/europe.md

 ### Weather

 All the places we are considering are coastal places
-where the weather is basically a downside,
+where the weather is basically a downside;
 cool and rainy most of the year.

 Plus the daylight cycle through the year,
 with lots of dark in the winter months.

 But the upsides are pretty great,
-with good government, culture, and economies,
+with good government, culture, health care, and economies,
 good schools, and well situated for climate change.

 So... we have some tough things to consider.